 NWS Goodland clocked 85 mph wind gusts near Colby as a haboob shut down I-70 visibility.
-Across the state line, NWS Pleasant Hill issued life-threatening flash flood warnings for Grundy, Livingston, Sullivan, and Linn counties — the fourth straight day of relentless storms across the central US.
+Across the state line, NWS Pleasant Hill issued life-threatening flash flood warnings for Grundy, Livingston, Sullivan, and Linn counties — and by Sunday morning, rainfall totals had revised to 3-to-9 inches with the Grand River near Sumner forecast to crest at 31.6 feet by midweek.

 What happened